QuantEcon/lecture-python-intro/lectures/networks.md

 To understand the network, we need to record not just the existence or absence of a credit flow, but also the size of the flow.

-The correct data structure for recording this information is a ``weighted directed graph''
+The correct data structure for recording this information is a "weighted directed graph".

 +++